 - There is a Love Triangle in Solamente Vos: Félix, Aurora and Michelle.
 Felix is talking with Michelle in the phone, and suddenly Aurora comes very serious: she's tired of being "the other", she's tired of his constant promises of breaking up with Michelle that never became true, she's tired of not having a real romantic life but just the few spare moments he gets from his relation with Michelle... and, while she talked, Felix forgot to close the phone: Michelle heard it all.

 - Usually a Justified Trope in Supernatural as angels and many other supernatural creatures have Super Senses.

 - On New Girl, Cece is in Jess' room talking with her about getting breast reduction surgery.
 Suddenly from outside the door comes a Big "NO!" from Schmidt, who after a long beat (implying that he was listening from across the hallway) comes bursting through the door.

 - The Assassin's Creed series has the player eavesdrop on people who are sometimes up to 30 or 40 feet away, often on crowded streets.
 This may be part of the assassins' heightened senses, along with Eagle Vision.

 - Invoked in Metal Gear Solid.
 Snake listens in on Liquid and Ocelot talking about the override for Metal Gear REX, saying that only the PAL key can deactivate it.
-Of course, Snake uses the key activates REX, which was their plan all along.
+Of course, when Snake uses the key it activates REX, which was their plan all along.

 - Because the contestants on Total Drama Island are on camera, pretty much everything they say is "easily overheard" to some degree.
 The most trope-relevant instance is when the campers forget this whilst bonding at the bonfire after the Episode 6 elimination, thereby giving Chris all the information he needs to set up the phobia challenge.